SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

    Swift's operator precedences and associativity rules are simpler and more predictable than those found in C and Objective-C.
-   However, this means that they are not the same as in C-based languages.
+   However, this means that they are not exactly the same as in C-based languages.
    Be careful to ensure that operator interactions still behave in the way you intend when porting existing code to Swift.